cisco/mindmeld/docs/source/userguide/nlp.rst

   | Trains the role classifier for ``e_name`` entity type.

-For details on fine-grained access to individual classifiers, read the upcoming chapters.
+More about fine-grained access to individual classifiers appears in the subsequent chapters.

 .. _config:

 Classifier configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+We have seen how the natural language processor's :meth:`build` method and the individual classifiers' :meth:`fit` methods use configurations to train models.

-The previous section briefly introduced the concepts of default configurations and custom configurations for NLP classifiers.
-A classifier configuration defines the `machine learning algorithm <https://en.wikipedia.org/wiki/Supervised_learning#Approaches_and_algorithms>`_ to use, the `features <https://en.wikipedia.org/wiki/Feature_(machine_learning)>`_ to be extracted from the input data, and the methodology to use for `hyperparameter selection <https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)>`_.
-This configuration is used by the natural language processor's :meth:`build` method and the individual classifiers' :meth:`fit` method to train models according to the given settings.
+To be more precise, a classifier configuration defines the `machine learning algorithm <https://en.wikipedia.org/wiki/Supervised_learning#Approaches_and_algorithms>`_ to use, the `features <https://en.wikipedia.org/wiki/Feature_(machine_learning)>`_ to be extracted from the input data, and the methodology to use for `hyperparameter selection <https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)>`_.

-The domain, intent, entity, and role classifiers are all configured the same way.
-They use a configuration dictionary that defines the various machine learning settings to be used in model training.
-The structure and format of this dictionary is described below.
-Refer to the individual classifier chapters for detailed explanation on all the relevant configurable options.
+Workbench domain, intent, entity, and role classifiers all use a *configuration dictionary* to define the machine learning settings for model training.

+This section describes the structure and format of the configuration dictionary.
+Detailed explanation of configurable options for each type of classifier appears in subsequent chapters.

 Anatomy of a classifier configuration
 """""""""""""""""""""""""""""""""""""

-A classifier configuration has three sections.
+A classifier configuration has three sections: **Model Settings**, **Feature Extraction Settings**, and **Hyperparameter Settings**.

 1. **Model Settings** - The `machine learning algorithm <https://en.wikipedia.org/wiki/Supervised_learning#Approaches_and_algorithms>`_  or modeling approach to use, along with any algorithm-specific settings.

-For instance, here is a snippet from a domain classifier configuration specifying a '`text classifier <https://en.wikipedia.org/wiki/Text_classification>`_' to be trained using a '`logistic regression <https://en.wikipedia.org/wiki/Logistic_regression>`_' model.
+This snippet from a domain classifier configuration specifies a '`text classifier <https://en.wikipedia.org/wiki/Text_classification>`_' to be trained using a '`logistic regression <https://en.wikipedia.org/wiki/Logistic_regression>`_' model.

 .. code:: python

    'model_type': 'text',
    'model_settings': {
       'classifier_type': 'logreg',
    },
    ...

-Here's another example from entity recognition.
-The configuration specifies '`maximum entropy markov model <https://en.wikipedia.org/wiki/Maximum-entropy_Markov_model>`_' as the machine learning algorithm and the '`Inside-Outside-Beginning <https://en.wikipedia.org/wiki/Inside_Outside_Beginning>`_' format as the tagging scheme.
-It additionally also specifies a feature transformation operation, namely ':sk_api:`maximum absolute scaling <sklearn.preprocessing.MaxAbsScaler>`' as a preprocessing step.
+This example, also from entity recognition, specifies '`maximum entropy markov model <https://en.wikipedia.org/wiki/Maximum-entropy_Markov_model>`_' as the machine learning algorithm and the '`Inside-Outside-Beginning <https://en.wikipedia.org/wiki/Inside_Outside_Beginning>`_' format as the tagging scheme.
+It further specifies the ':sk_api:`maximum absolute scaling <sklearn.preprocessing.MaxAbsScaler>`' feature transformation operation as a preprocessing step.

 .. code:: python